fyndiq/fyndiq-magento-module/README.md

 ##### Magento Connect Packaging
 Use this to create a package for Magento Connect

+1. Be sure to have vagrant and latest module there.
+Change also the commit hash.
-1. run make build-connect
+2. run make build-connect
-2. Go to admin and system > Magento Connect > Package Extensions when the command ask for it.
+3. Go to admin and system > Magento Connect > Package Extensions when the command ask for it.
-3. Go to Load Local Package
+4. Go to Load Local Package
-4. Double click on Fyndiq_Fyndiq to load default settings for our module
+5. Double click on Fyndiq_Fyndiq to load default settings for our module
-5. Set correct version and note under Release Info
+6. Set correct version and note under Release Info
-6. Click on Save Data and Create Package
+7. Click on Save Data and Create Package
-7. Click enter to continue in terminal.
+8. Click enter to continue in terminal.
-8. you now have the package under build directory
+9. you now have the package under build directory

 #### Development installation
 For this you need to have a terminal and git installed.